Is Dark Energy Increasing or Decreasing in the Late Universe?: Analysis of Cosmic Chronometer Hubble data

+Cosmic chronometer data tabulated by Farooq et. al. \citep{Faro2017} trace the late-time Universe over a redshift range roughly similar to that of DESI.
+They are listed as a function of redshift $z_i>0$ in Table \ref{table:Hzdata}, which may be converted to $0<a_i=1/(1+z_i)<1$ for the purpose of our analyses.

-These data go through the processes shown in Fig. \ref{fig:implementation} for late (I) versus early (II) linearization to realize the effect of the violated symmetry and ignored nonlinearities.
-Numerically one of the differences between I and II is in the implementation of $\chi^2$ for the linearization \eqref{EQN_w0wa}.
-In I, $\chi^2$ is implemented in $w(z)$-space according to $\delta_L$ in Fig. \ref{fig:implementation}, where $\delta_L$ is the scatter in $w(z)$-space.
-In II, on the other hand, $\chi^2$ is implemented in $H(z)$-space according to the scatter $\delta_E$.
+These data are processed according to Fig. \ref{fig:implementation} to study late (I) versus early (II) linearization.
+In I, $\chi^2$ is implemented in $w(z)$-space according to scatter $\delta_L$ in $w(a)$ space in Fig. \ref{fig:implementation}.
+In II, $\chi^2$ is implemented in $H(z)$ space according to the scatter $\delta_E$.